 Support Teacher Retention and Students Welfare

-Teacher retention is a huge challenge in rural schools.
+Teacher attraction and retention is a huge challenge in rural schools.
 The teacher turnover in schools that has a great impact on the students and other teachers, in high-poverty population where teacher attraction is already a challenge is problematic.

 In rural communities, teachers are underpaid and overworked.
 They have no health insurance, no access to electricity, running water or internet.
 Many schools operate in unsafe buildings; lack toilets and other basic facilities.
 Text books are hard to come by and usually only the teacher has a copy of the textbook.
 The poor infrastructure makes it difficult and expensive to get by.
 All these limit their ability to teach effectively and greatly affect teachers’ welfare and retention.